 In 2020, Mr. Wouters initiated the MENA Hydrogen Alliance, which he currently chairs.

 Mr. Wouters has a Master of Science degree in Mechanical Engineering from Delft University.
 He is fluent in English, German and Dutch and has a reasonable command of French.

 He currently serves as:

-- Senior Vice President Energy Transition at Reliance Industries
+- Senior Vice President New Energy at Reliance Industries

 - Director of the EU GCC Clean Energy Technology Network, a platform that fosters partnerships between Europe and the Gulf

 - Fellow, Payne Institute, Colorado School of Mines

 - Chairman of the MENA Hydrogen Alliance